Saturday, September 24, 2011

 Spotify lists Jennifer Hudson, En Vogue, and Carrie Underwood as similar artists.
 With equal parts autotune, scratching, vocal duets, and Jesus name checks, this seems fitting.

 Recently an article appeared in the New York Times about a preacher who promotes the gospel of wealth in his sermons throughout the country.
 The article profiled a man in Norfolk, Virginia who is once big in real estate and then crashes with the rest of the economy.
 He gives the last of his money, a $60 offering, to the preacher, a man who flaunts a lavish life of furs, private planes, and a 20,000 sq. foot house.

 The man described the moment he let the envelope go as ‘an explosion,’ when all the guilt and shame he had been carrying melted away.
 He vowed to stay debt-free and ‘to owe no man nothing but love.’

 $60 was all he had to his name.

-My first reaction: you stupid idiot.
+My first reaction: you fool.
 This too was the tone of the article that asked the educated reader to mock the stupidity of the gullible masses.